decentraid/core-contracts/README.md

 # Blockchain Name Service (BNS)
-The core smart contract of binance name service
+The core smart contract of BNS